metosin/compojure-api/README.md

 ## Route-specific middlewares

 Key `:middlewares` takes a vector of middlewares to be applied to the route.
-Note that the middlewares are wrapped around the route, so they don't see any restructured bindinds from within the route body and they **are applied before the actual route is being matched**.
+Note that the middlewares don't see any restructured bindinds from within the route body.
+They are executed inside the route so you can safely edit request etc. and the changes won't leak to other routes in the same context.

 ```clojure
  (DELETE* "/user/:id" []